-Who Decides Whether a Hotel Is Luxury or Not?
+Who Decides If a Hotel Is Luxury or Not?

-The hospitality industry generally accepts hotel star ratings designated by Forbes (formerly Mobil), AAA, and other critically-minded organizations.
-But there are no set standards for "luxury hotels," and both four-star and five-star hotels generally describe themselves as "luxury."
+The hospitality industry generally accepts hotel star ratings designated by Forbes (formerly Mobil), by AAA, and other critically-minded organizations.
+Yett there are no set standards for "luxury hotels," and both four-star and five-star hotels generally describe themselves as "luxury."

 01 of 11